 In 2000, I was hired as a Deputy Sheriff and assigned to Corrections at the Main Jail.
 While there I was on C.E.R.T.
 (Custody Emergency Response Team) and also Jail Training Officer.
 In 2003, I was assigned to Field Services (patrol) and was appointed as a Field Training Officer in 2007.

 While assigned to patrol, I would assist K9 officers as a cover officer while they were conducting searches for suspects.
 I was instantly drawn to the aspect of utilizing a canine as an effective tool in patrol.
 I started assisting the Sheriff Department K9 detail during their training sessions.
 I participated by working as an agitator with searches and officer protection, which only ignited my passion and desire to become a K9 Officer.

-In 2014 I applied for the position of the K9 handler and in early 2015, I was fortunate enough to have been selected as a K9 handler.
-I was partnered up with a veteran dog named Ronin.
-Ronin is a 9-year-old German Shepherd with approximately 8 years of experience working in patrol.
-Ronin is trained in patrol protection, human detection, and evidence detection.
-During our training together, I instantly observed the amount of training Ronin had received from his previous handler.
-Seeing this level of training, I knew I had big shoes to fill.
+In 2014 I applied for the position of the K9 handler and in early 2015, I was fortunate enough to have been selected.
+I was partnered up with a veteran dog named Ronin and worked with him for approximately two and half years until his retirement.
+I had a great experience working with Ronin but I desired the opportunity of training and working a new dog.